 How We Rated the Companies

 Second, you’ll want to know how we rated the companies in question.
-We used a weighted decision matrix, where different criteria are given different weight.
+We used a weighted decision matrix, where different criteria are given different weights.

 We thought about what we most want out of an insurance company and used that as a starting place.
 Some of the factors listed may be more or less important to you, depending on your needs and preferences.